InspiryThemes/realhomes-docs/docs/dsidxpress-idx-plugin-deprecated.md

 !!! note
     The easiest way to access **IDX Listing Page** is, http://www.yoursitename.com/idx

-6. You can add **IDX Listing Page** in menu as displayed in screen shot below.
+6. You can add **IDX Listing Page** in menu as displayed in screenshot below.
 ![RealHomes Documentation](images/idx/4.png)